luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 ## Drawbacks

+### Unnecessary operator use

-It might be useful to warn about unnecessary uses of this operator, but we have no way way of enabling this behavior.
+It might be useful to warn about unnecessary uses of this operator when the value cannot be `nil`, but we have no way of enabling this behavior.

+### Bad practice

+The operator might be placed by users to ignore/silence correct warnings and lower the strength of type checking that Luau provides.